ignius299792458/rv-postgresql/Readme.md

 ---

-These topics cover the core skills needed to master PostgreSQL and make high-impact decisions in production systems to design scalable, reliable, and high-performing databases for complex applications.
+to design scalable, reliable, and high-performing databases for complex applications.